chloevanct/Shelfie/README.md

 #### Forget when you opened a product and wonder if and when it expires?

 Many individuals, like myself, struggle with this problem.
-Whether it’s from overstimulation and buying all that you can abroad (*K-beauty I’m talking about you*), the satisfaction of saving a few dollars during semi-annual sales (**...
+Whether it’s from over-stimulation and buying all that you can abroad (*K-beauty I’m talking about you*), the satisfaction of saving a few dollars during semi-annual sales (**...
 Sephora**), or succumbing to a trend on TikTok, the end often results in wasted resources: product and money.